vitaliiivanovspryker/neuron-ai/README.md

 ![](./docs/img/neuron-ai-php-framework.png)

-> Before moving on, please consider giving us a GitHub star ⭐️.
+> Before moving on, support the community giving a GitHub star ⭐️.
 Thank you!

 ## Requirements